 We have expertise in a range of additive-manufacturing technologies, including wire fed and hybrid technologies, to produce parts tailored to our customers’ needs.

 But it’s not enough to print the part.
 One of the main challenges of getting metal 3D printed parts flying is qualifying them to do so.
-Arconic has the job in hand – backed by our decades of experience in aerospace product qualification.
+Arconic has the job in hand–joining forces with Airbus to build on their experience with regulatory agencies for certification.

-Today a few aircraft parts, tomorrow quite possibly the whole aircraft.
+Today a few aircraft parts, tomorrow large-format airframe components and then–quite possibly the whole aircraft.
 Ambitions for 3D printing are high.
 And we’ll keep pushing them higher.